 Do Your Research

 Even if you’re the type who prefers to wing it, surprises rarely make for great family vacations.
 Find out ahead of time what to expect, read up on the accommodations you’ve selected, and make sure you are all in agreement about what you want to go.
 Tailor your research to your family’s needs.
 For example, if one of your children is a picky eater, be sure this can be accommodated.
+Also, if you want to take your pet with you, there are pet-friendly resorts.
+You will need to sort your pet’s passport for this, and you will also need supplies such as a cat backpack or a dog carrier so you can take your pets with you.

 Build-in Some Down Time